Last updated on March 23, 2026

 Not So Intimidating, Is It?

 All right, that should sum it all up!
-Hopefully I’ve given you all the info you need to know about menace as a mechanic and how it interacts in the game.
+Now you have all the info you need to know about menace as a mechanic and how it interacts in the game.
+See where this fits in with other forms of evasion.
 If you’ve got any other questions that weren’t answered, please take to the comments and I’ll do what I can to help you out!
-If you’re craving more arcane rule explanations, may I suggest the regenerate mechanic?
-Or perhaps mana burn?
-I hear it’s pretty neat.

-As always, we appreciate it when you support us through Patreon.
-It allows us to keep creating more awesome content for you.
+As always, we appreciate it if you would follow us on X. It allows us create more awesome content for you.
 I hope you enjoyed our chat today and hope to see you back for the next one!

 Follow Draftsim for awesome articles and set updates: